 - Valid government-issued photo ID

 - Accurate responses to questions regarding your account

 Your designated Subscriber Verification Code (SVC) is one of the best methods to protect and allow only authorized access to your Hat Island Telephone Company account information.
-To establish your SVC, you may visit or call the Hat Island Telephone Company Customer Service Center.
-When visiting to establish your SVC, please bring valid government-issued photo ID.
-When calling to establish your SVC, you must call from the telephone service number of record.
+To establish your SVC, you may call the Hat Island Telephone Company Customer Service Center.
+When visiting to establish your SVC, please bring a valid government-issued photo ID.
+When calling to establish your SVC, you must call from the phone service number of record.

 Installation & Trip Charges

 Hat Island Telephone Company is available to perform new installations, updates and/or repairs to Hat Island residents.
 Please call Customer Service at 360-321-1122 to discuss installation and trip charges.